Hurghada Red Sea Coast, Egypt Travel Guide

 Traditional healing practices are not a prominent tourist offering.

-Many resorts boast excellent pool areas and private beaches, equipped with comfortable loungers, cabanas, and attentive beach service.
+Many resorts boast excellent swimming pool areas and secluded beaches, equipped with comfortable loungers, cabanas, and attentive beach service.

-Some independent beach clubs also exist, often requiring an entry fee but offering a relaxed atmosphere with music and food service.
+Some independent beach clubs also can be found, often requiring an entry fee but offering a relaxed atmosphere with music and food service.

-Enjoy the sun, sea, and serene environment directly from the beach or by the pool.
+Enjoy the sun, sea, and calm environment directly from the beach or by the pool.

-Hurghada offers a lively entertainment and nightlife scene, especially in its more modern areas.
+Hurghada offers a lively evening entertainment scene, especially in its more up-to-date areas.

 Popular spot for beach parties and DJs, attracts a younger crowd.